WhoIsSethDaniel/plenv-meta-inspector/README.md

       # list all available Perl releases
       plenv list-perl-releases

-      # install or update the CPAN::Perl::Releases module and then
+      # list all available Perl releases, but suppress the update/install
-      # list all available Perl releases
+      # of the CPAN::Perl::Releases module
-      plenv list-perl-releases -u
+      plenv list-perl-releases -n

 # DESCRIPTION